CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

   + **[return_to]** → GitHub's Login Page
     - This specifies the URL to which the user was redirected after attempting to log in.
 In this case, the designated URL is "https://github.com/login".
   + **[allow_signup]** → *blank*
+    - This indicates that the form does not provide the option for users to create new accounts directly through the cloned webpage.
+It is a login-only form.
+  + **[client_id]** → *blank*
+    - This implies that the authentication request is not associated with a specific client application or that the client ID is handled through other means, such as implicit or dynamic client registration.
   + **[integration]** → *blank*
+    - This field typically holds information regarding how the authentication process integrates with other systems, services, or components.
+Its blank status indicates that no specific integration-related information is provided in this instance.
   + **[required_field_7849]** → *blank*
   + **[timestamp]** →
   + **[timestamp_secret]** →